SilvenLEAF/xdocs/openapi/description.md

-This is the docs for the **xrv2 API(s)** that were developed by Manash X0PA.
+This is the docs for the **API(s)** that were developed by SilvenLEAF.
-It starts from April 1st 2022.
-For previous docs check out the other docs.
-If you have any questions or doubts regarding these, contact Manash Sarma (Manash@x0pa.com).
+If you have any questions or doubts regarding these, contact SilvenLEAF (SilvenLEAF@gmail.com).

 ## Import NOTES: